Installation, Easy Way

 GeoPyTool can be used as a module inside Python, and can also run as a standalone application.

-Packed up executable files are temporarily only provided for Windows and MacOS platform.
+Packed up executable files are provided for Windows and MacOS platform.

 On macOS, everything is extremely easy to use GeoPyTool.
 Just download and unzip the file, then double click on the GeoPyTool.app file, you will find the APP available as the following picture shows.